 Does your dog lick the air?
 Do they appear to be gulping when they have nothing in their mouth?
 Do they have episodes where they lick the carpet, their bed, or themselves obsessively – sometimes even eating bedding or other inappropriate items?
 Does that sometimes lead to drooling or vomiting?

-My Boxer, Pebbles, has done ALL of the above and we’ve recently discovered she’s got GERD – Gastroesophageal Reflux Disease.
-In the last year or so, I’ve experimented with a lot of supplements and foods and I’m going to share my discoveries with you here since I’ve had a lot of people with GERD dogs that’ve asked for our protocol!
+My Boxer, Pebbles, has done ALL of the above and we’ve recently discovered she’s got GERD – Gastroesophageal Reflux Disease (A.K.A.
+Acid Reflux).
+In the last year or so, I’ve experimented with a lot of supplements and foods and I’m going to share my discoveries with you here since I’ve had a lot of people with GERD dogs that’ve asked for our natural treatment protocol!

 What is GERD?